Welcome to the Ramily!

 For more information on the IHS Community Grant program, visit FOI Community Grants.

-Bright Futures works to create opportunities and reduce barriers for Ingraham High School students who are experiencing poverty or housing insecurity.
+Bright Futures is a student support program that works to create opportunities and reduce barriers for Ingraham High School students who are experiencing food and housing insecurity.
 Our goal is to help all students equitably access their education and inclusively participate in the Ingraham community.

-Details about Bright Futures, events and donation opportunities at www.friendsofingraham.org/brightfutures
+Details about Bright Futures, events and donation opportunities can be found at www.friendsofingraham.org/brightfutures

 Want to support Bright Futures?
 Donate here.